syncfusion-content/javascript-docs/js/Control-Initialization.md

 {% endhighlight %}

-Open your HTML page in any of the web browser and the screen will display the DatePicker widget as shown below,
+Open your HTML page in the web browser and the screen will display the DatePicker widget as shown below,
 {% include image.html url="/js/Control-Initialization_images/Control-Initialization_img9.png" %}

-The **DatePicker** control is rendered with its default appearance now.
+The DatePicker control is rendered with its default appearance now.
 You can then use its various available properties to set its value and also make use of its available events to trigger when necessary.